Simbrinza, eye drops 2 mg/ml+10 mg/ml 5 ml

 Contraindications

-Hypersensitivity to the active or excipients, or to sulfonamides:
+Hypersensitivity to active or excipients, or to sulfonamides:

-– In therapy with monoamine oxidase inhibitors (MAOIs);
+– During therapy with monoamine oxidase inhibitors (MAO);

-– In the use of antidepressants that affect noradrenergic transmission (such as tricyclic antidepressants and mianserine);
+– When using antidepressants that affect noradrenergic transmission (for example, tricyclic antidepressants and mianserin);

 – Hyperchloremic acidosis;

-– Infants and children under 2 years of age;
+– Newborns and children under 2 years of age;

 With caution: